YosysHQ/apicula/readme.md

 * ALU modes
 * DRAM modes and bits
-* IOB logic levels and drive stengths, may require some refactoring to fuzz constraints.
 * BRAM modes and bits
 * IO logic (LVDS etc.), expected to be complex.
 * PLL settings